apache/whimsy/config/board-agenda.md

 Look for a line that says either `Bundle complete!` or `Bundle updated!`.

-Indentify where files are to be found
+Identify where files are to be found
 -------------------------------------

 Edit `~/.whimsy`